phoenixframework/phoenix/D_controllers.md

 There are times when we need to communicate with users during the course of an action.
 Maybe there was an error updating a model.
 Maybe we just want to welcome them back to the application.
 For this, we have flash messages.

 The `Phoenix.Controller` module provides the `put_flash/3` and `get_flash/2` functions to help us set and retrieve flash messages as a key value pair.
-Let's set two flash messages in our `HelloPhoenix.PageController` in `web/controllers/page_controller.ex` to try this out.
+Let's set two flash messages in our `HelloPhoenix.PageController` to try this out.

 To do this we modify the `index` action as follows: